duereg/set-single-timeout/README.md

 // config is optional.
 const config = {
   eventName: 'sendWindowsSoftwareUpdateReport', // if set & logger is set, used in debugging
-  logger: console.log,  // if set, debug information is outut of loop progress }
+  logger: console.log,  // if set, debug information is output on progress }

 // Timeout key.
 Will